Typology: Workspace + Incubator

 Built-up Area: 4,000 sft

-Location: Indian Institute of Information Technology (IIIT), Gachibowli, Hyderabad, Telangana, India
+Location: cie, international Institute of Information Technology (IIIT), Gachibowli, Hyderabad, Telangana, India

 A startup incubator in the Indian Institute of Information Technology, Hyderabad, was changing its model from an open-plan workspace to a space with divide cubicles, as the participating startups graduated from solopreneurs and initial-stage startups to small and medium businesses.